cmalmqui/alb_qc/README.md

 Step by step explanation are given in ALB_QC_Steps.md

-A corresponding workflow for QGIS are available in ALB_QC_vLATEST.model3
+A corresponding workflow for QGIS are available in ALB_QC_vLATEST.model3 and python file.